jolicode/MediaBundle/doc/transformers.rst

 Transformers
 ============

-Transformers represent the successive operations that can be applied to a *media* to create a *variation*.
+Transformers represent the successive operations that can be applied to a *media* to create a `variation <variations.rst>`_.

 Available transformers
 ----------------------